Water turned back on at apartment complex after 2 On Your Side started asking questions

 BATON ROUGE - Hours after 2 On Your Side started asking why an apartment complex was without water, the management company paid the bill and the water was turned back on.

 Tiger Plaza and Stadium Square Apartments are under the same umbrella.
-A few days ago, the water was shutoff for non-payment.
+A few days ago, the water was shut off for non-payment.
 One tenant contacted 2 On Your Side, worried it may never come back on.

 Scott Purcell lives at Stadium Square Apartments in Tigerland and says the water had been off since Tuesday.